What is gestational diabetes?

 - Glucose challenge test: You drink a sweet liquid.
 After about an hour, you’ll have a blood test to check your blood sugar level.
 If your blood sugar is high, your healthcare provider will do a glucose tolerance test.

 - Glucose tolerance test: An oral glucose tolerance test is only done if your challenge test results are unusual.
 You fast (don’t eat for eight hours) before the tolerance test.
-Your healthcare provider draws your blood before and after you drink a sweet liquid.
+Your healthcare provider draws your blood before and at one-, two- and three-hour intervals after you drink a sweet liquid.
 The tolerance test can confirm a diagnosis of gestational diabetes.

 Management and Treatment